I will need to take time off work for the operation and recovery and I will not be earning any money. Can I get any help with this?

 - you must have been accepted as a suitable donor by the New Zealand health system, and

 The Act says that live organ donors (including live kidney donors) will be compensated for loss of earnings from the date of your operation to the date you go back to work.
 Loss of earnings will be paid for up to 12 weeks.
 Many donors will be signed off by the hospital to go back to work earlier than 12 weeks – usually within 6 weeks after their operation.
+During this time you can return to work part time and receive compensation for the hours you are not working.

 The Ministry of Health manages these compensation payments.